Plan Your Visit

 Pricing

 School group visits are $5 per student, including on Tuesdays.
 Required chaperones and teachers accompanying the group are free.
-For planning purposes, teachers always receive free admission upon presentation of a school ID.
 Additional adults pay the general admission price of $15.
+As part of our commitment to access, Title I schools receive free admission for all students , as well as a stipend to help cover bus transportation costs.
+As a reminder, teachers always receive free museum admission with a valid district/school ID.

 Drop Off & Parking